First Foundation Bank Review

 Capital One

 Capital One is one of the largest banks in the US and is known for its focus on technology.
-They offer a wide range of banking products and services, including deposit accounts, credit cards, auto loans, and business banking.
+They offer many banking products and services, including deposit accounts, credit cards, auto loans, and business banking.

-Their savings account has an APY of 0.40% with no minimum balance requirements and no fees.
-Capital One also has branches across the country, making them a great option if you value face-to-face banking.
+Their savings account has an APY of 4.3% with no minimum balance requirements and no fees.
+Capital One also has branches nationwide, making them a great option if you value face-to-face banking.

 HSBC

 HSBC is a full-service bank that also happens to be one of the biggest banks in the world.
-While their savings APY is nowhere near as high as the competition offers, the fact that they provide a wide range of services, including home loans and insurance services, makes it worth considering.
+While their savings APY is nowhere near as high as the competition offers, they provide a wide range of services, including home loans and insurance services, making it worth considering.

 Frequently Asked Questions